soumyadipdas37/finescoop.github.io/source/_posts/man_is_shot_dead_in_portland_during_clashes_between_trump_supporters_and_blm.md

 Attendees were encouraged to bring their guns, and conceal-carry them, in a video Kyzik posted previewing the event.
 Some of those at the start, however, were openly flaunting their assault rifles.
 'I know for the most part, everyone here is gonna be pretty civilized.
 We're all gonna support the president in safe way,' said Brandon Beck, who was attending his first Trump rally.
-He told Oregon Public Broadcasting: 'Obviously we're all gonna be in cars, none of us are gonna be burning, looting, or anything.
+He told Oregon Public Broadcasting 'Obviously we're all gonna be in cars, none of us are gonna be burning, looting, or anything.
 We're just trying to have fun and stay safe today.'
 Joe Reminar told the site that he was a veteran of Trump rallies, and Saturday's was the fifth or sixth he had attended.
 'Today is about freedom and showing that Antifa doesn't have the full chokehold on Portland and that we're taxpaying citizens and we don't want s**t tore up,' he said.
 'We're gonna be a major parade and showing strength for our president.
 Which we appreciate all that he's done, keeping the economy going, fighting China on this virus, keeping us free and saving our Second Amendment.'